About Kachuwa

 Introduction

 Why?
-Our economy, society, and environment benefit when private impact companies have control over their respective missions and when investors include private impact investment in their diversified portfolios.
+Our economy, society, and environment benefit when private impact companies have control over their respective missions and when investors include private impact investments in their diversified portfolios.

 What is a Cooperative PBC?